anthonyrisinger/riprompt/README.md

 > The sun dominates the sky, its presence undeniable.
 Heat waves shimmer in the distance, distorting the horizon.
 The intensity of the light creates sharp contrasts, casting deep shadows.
 While some thrive in this environment, others may find it challenging to endure the relentless solar exposure.

 This description uses `SPE{P{5..-10};A{-5..10}}`, resulting in a complex depiction that captures various aspects of a sunny day.
-The mix of positive and negative values for Preferences, combined with the wide range for Dimensions, leads to a description that explores multiple facets of the experience, from the visual impact to the physical sensations and diverse reactions.
+The mix of positive and negative values for Preferences, combined with the wide range for Aspects, leads to a description that explores multiple facets of the experience, from the visual impact to the physical sensations and diverse reactions.

 ---